During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 Regulators in Thailand turned a blind eye to buying and selling cryptocurrency, at least up until recently.
 Local fintech startups, including OmiseGO, were able to successfully raise public funds in the past without any government intervention.

-In 2021, the Thai SEC filed a complaint against Binance for operating without a license though.
+Back in 2021, the Thai SEC filed a complaint against Binance for operating a crypto exchange without a license though.

-We can say with confidence that Thailand is, at the very least, gaining interest in regulating digital tokens even if they don’t wish to outright ban BTC, ETH, or any other cryptocurrency.
+We can say with confidence that Thailand is, at the very least, gaining interest in regulating digital tokens even if they don’t wish to outright ban bitcoin, ethereum, or any other cryptocurrency.

 That’s still way better than many countries in Asia, some like China which have outright banned companies from offering any crypto related services.